 This case study demonstrates a design scenario for a moderately complex product.
-From first quotation through to delivering production ready engineering drawings.
+From the first quotation through to delivering production-ready engineering drawings.

 Our basic process for new clients is: